 - a child's or young person's needs are unclear, or broader than the practitioner's service can address.

-The process is entirely voluntary and informed consent is mandatory, so families do not have to engage and if they do they can choose what information they want to share.
-Children and families should not feel stigmatised by the CAF; indeed they can ask for a CAF to be initiated.
+The process is entirely voluntary and informed consent is mandatory, so families do not have to engage - if they do, they can choose what information they want to share.
+Children and families should not feel stigmatised by the CAF; they can ask for a CAF to be initiated.

 The CAF should be offered to children who have additional needs to those being met by universal services.
 Unless a child is presenting a need, it is unlikely the CAF will be offered.
 The practitioner assesses needs using the CAF.
 The CAF is not a risk assessment.